What Is She Leads?

 The structure of the training includes panel discussions, expert talks, practical work and networking opportunities.

-Duration of the training programme – 7 Days (in two parts)
+Duration of the training programme – 5 Days

 Timings- 9 am to 1:30 pm every day, with sufficient breaks in-between